ratgdo/homekit-ratgdo/README.md

 > [!NOTE]
 > For ratgdo32 devices, logs from the last reboot and crash are saved in volatile memory and do not survive a power interruption or a firmware flash.
 > If you need to retain these logs to report an issue please make a copy before disconnecting the power or updating firmware.

+### Serial port log

+If you are unable to connect to the ratgdo web page then it is still possible to capture logs from the USB serial port.
+If you installed homekit-ratgdo using the [online browser-based flash tool](https://ratgdo.github.io/homekit-ratgdo/flash.html), you can use this same tool to display serial logs which you can then copy and use in a bug report.

 ## How can I contribute?